-It seems like everyone is using the term “brand” these days.
-What is a brand?
+It seems like everyone is using the term “branding” these days.
+Should you be thinking about your small business branding?
+What is a brand, anyhow?
 Here’s a one-word definition: it’s your reputation.
-And branding is the effort to influence that reputation.
+Branding is the effort to influence that reputation.

-That means every business is a brand, not just big companies like Coca-cola or Nike.
+This means every business is a brand, not just big companies like Coca-cola or Nike.
 Small businesses are brands, too.
-But is the “brand” something that emerged accidentally during day-to-day operations, or was it intentional?
+But did the “brand” emerge accidentally during day-to-day operations, or was it created intentionally?
 Many small businesses don’t realize that they can more deliberately affect what people think of them.
 Small business branding can give you a leg up.

 Starting a new business is exciting.
 Recently I partnered with Wonderlich Dermatology to create a brand identity for the launch of their new practice.
 Located in Fairbanks, the clinic is a calm, friendly oasis serving interior Alaska.
 Everything needed to look modern, pleasing, and attractive to potential patients without being too formal or stuffy—something perfect for Fairbanks, not Manhattan.
 As the practice grows, we continue to create new collateral.
 I know that getting a top-notch small business off the ground is a ton of work for entrepreneurs, so I appreciated these kind words from the owner: